What makes the difference between success or failure in your direct response marketing?

-Not only is he a leading expert, but the words “safe money” are reassuring to cautious investors.
+Not only is he a leading expert, but the words “safe money” is reassuring to cautious investors.

-And for Data Transmission Network’s electronic stock quotes and new service, in their ads geared to bankers, we created the USP: “The first low-priced, time-sensitive services in America.”
+And for DTN, in their marketing geared to bankers, we created the USP: “The first low-priced, time-sensitive services in America.”

-The prospect instantly got the message that DTN’s system was not only a leader in its field, but the price was right as well.
+The prospect instantly got the message that DTN’s system was not only a leader in its field for speed, but the price was right as well.

 It’s important to note that, in these examples, we went out of our way to make sure the customer was aware of the USP.